jdrch/Hardware/README.md

 ### Is managing all of this difficult?

 Not gonna lie, yes.
 This is a very involved hobby.
-That said, setting OSes to automatically update themselves where that feature is available as well as sticking to repository/ports tree apps significantly reduces the workload
+That said, setting OSes to automatically update themselves where that feature is available as well as sticking to repository/ports tree apps significantly reduces the workload.

 ### What's the point?